-BPD Compass was developed to address patient and provider-level gaps in the current treatment offerings for BPD.
-We view BPD Compass as a complement to existing evidencebased treatments for this condition.
-Given that BPD is relatively common in outpatient samples and many patients with BPD display less severe symptoms (Goldberg, 2001), we contend that many patients with BPD may not require the longer-term, more intensive treatments that have amassed the most research support to date.
-Thus, BPD Compass was explicitly developed to be relatively short-term, delivered in its entirety in 16-18 weekly sessions (i.e., 4-5 months).
-Directing patients with less severe symptoms to shorter-term interventions delivered by generalist providers may free up space on specialist caseloads for those that truly need this level of care (see Laporte et al., 2018 for evidence on using stepped care approaches in treatment for BPD).
+BPD Compass as a complement to existing evidence-based treatments for this condition.
+Given that BPD is relatively common in outpatient samples, and many patients with BPD display less severe symptoms (Yen et al., 2021), we contend that many patients with BPD may not require the longer term, more intensive treatments that have amassed the most research support to date.
+Thus, BPD Compass was explicitly developed to be relatively shortterm, delivered in its entirety in 16 to 18 weekly sessions (i.e., 4-5 months).
+Directing patients with less severe symptoms to shorter term interventions delivered by generalist providers may free up space on specialist caseloads for those who truly need this level of care (see Laporte et al., 2018 for evidence on using stepped care approaches in treatment for BPD).
 Moreover, because BPD Compass is composed of well-known therapeutic strategies (i.e., cognitive flexibility, behavior change/exposure, mindfulness training) that are frequently trained in graduate programs, we believe this approach can be easily integrated into routine practice.
-In our current trial evaluating the efficacy of BPD Compass, most study therapists are graduate students with less than one year of clinical experience who have generally been able to competently deliver the intervention.
+In our current trial evaluating the efficacy of BPD Compass, most study therapists are graduate students with less than 1 year of clinical experience, who have generally been able to competently deliver the intervention.

 Despite the intended brief duration of BPD Compass, we also view this intervention as a comprehensive package that addresses the core personality-based mechanisms implicated in the development and maintenance of BPD.
 Instead of primarily focusing on emotion dysregulation or attachment insecurity, BPD Compass contains skills to address neuroticism, antagonism, and trait impulsivity (disinhibition).
-Additionally, BPD Compass is the first treatment to our knowledge for this condition that was explicitly designed to be customizable based on the mechanistic factors maintaining each patient's symptoms.
-As described previously, existing FFM questionnaires can be used to determine the personality dimensions that characterize individual patients and corresponding BPD Compass modules can be applied.
+In addition, BPD Compass is the first treatment to our knowledge for this condition that was explicitly designed to be customizable based on the mechanistic factors maintaining each patient's symptoms.
+As described previously, existing FFM questionnaires can be used to determine the personality dimensions that characterize individual patients, and corresponding BPD Compass modules can be applied.

-How Was BPD Compass Developed to be Disseminable?
+How Was BPD Compass Developed to Be Disseminable?

 Many people with BPD may have particularly pronounced difficulties accessing care (Lawn & McMahon, 2015).
-For example, in the United Kingdom, BPD has only recently been considered a diagnosis that mental health providers are responsible to treat (NICE, 2009).
+For example, in the United Kingdom, BPD has only recently been considered a diagnosis that mental health providers are responsible to treat (National Collaborating Centre for Mental Health, 2009).
 When care is available, people with BPD may experience substantial stigma from providers (Rogers & Acton, 2012), many of whom refuse to treat patients with BPD (Sulzer, 2015).
 Unfortunately, access to specialist providers with the expertise and inclination to treat BPD is limited (Iliakis et al., 2019), and many patients lack the financial resources to afford gold-standard, intensive care (Tomko et al., 2014).